skelpo/UserManager/README.md

 Any of the values for the database configuration can be modified as desired.

+The configuration for the database use environment variables for the credentials, name, and host of the database:

+- `DATABASE_HOSTNAME`: The host of the service.
+If you are running MySQL locally, this will most likely be `localhost`.
+- `DATABASE_USER`: The owner of the database, most likely `root` or your user.
+- `DATABASE_PASSWORD` The password for the database.
+If you don't have a password for the database, you don't need to create this env var.
+- `DATABASE_DB`: The name of the database.

+The names of the environment variables are the same ones used by Vapor Cloud, so you should be able to connect to a hosted database without an issue.

+### JWT

 You will also need to create an environment variable named `JWT_SECRET` with the `n` value of the JWK to verify access tokens.
 This service also signs the access tokens, so you will need another environment variable (called `USER_JWT_D` by default, but that can be changed) that contains the `d` value of the JWK.

+### Email

 This service uses [SendGrid](https://sendgrid.com/) to send account verification and password reset emails.
 The service access the your API key through another environment variable called `SENDGRID_API_KEY`.
 Set that and you should be good to go.